Gregy/apache_mod_realpatch/README.md

 ```

-# Original work
+# Credits
 I wrote this module while working for Acquia (Mautic) and it was first published at: https://github.com/mautic-inc/apache_mod_realpath